fbpx

 What additional shots do I need to travel to Zambia?

-You first need to have updated shot records MMR (measles, mumps, rubella), DTap (diphtheria, tetanus, and whooping cough), polio, PCV (Pneumococcal conjugate vaccine) Hepatitis A&B, Hib (Haemophilus influenzae), Varicella (chickenpox), and Menegncocial.
-We ask you to also receive the shots that the CDC recommends for the country of Zambia.
-Please check the CDC website for up-to-date recommendations.
-We also suggest talking to your family doctor about your trip.
+We strongly recommend you are up to date on your vaccines.
+In Zambia there are cases of Measles and polio which we feel the vaccine would help protect our participants.
+We also suggest you receive the shots that the CDC recommends for the country of Zambia.
+We encourage you to talk to your family doctor about your trip and get their advice.
 You do not need a yellow fever or rabies shot.
+However if you are traveling to other countries after Zambia we would suggest you check their policies around Yellow Fever specifically.
 Arise Africa does not require Malaria medication.
 The easiest (but not cheapest) place to get your shots is a Passport Health travel clinic where locations are throughout the United States.
-We recommend that you speak to your general practitioner about your trip to Zambia and additional vaccines they recommend and where to receive them.
+We recommend that you speak to your general practitioner about your trip to Zambia and additional vaccines or medicines they recommend and where to receive them.

 Who makes the airline reservations?